aspose-html/Aspose.HTML-Products/html/net/_index.md

     <a href="https://products.aspose.app/html/data-scrapers" rel="opener noopener noreferrer" target="_blank">
      here.
     </a><p>
     <p>Aspose.HTML offers free online Data Scrapers Apps that are a way to get data from websites.
 Our Apps are safe, work on any platform and do not require any software installation.
-Data Scrapers can be used for image extracting, getting keywords from a webpage, video downloading, etc. They are easy and clear to use, yet forceful and reliable.</p>
+Data Scrapers can be used for image extracting, getting keywords from a webpage, etc. They are easy and clear to use, yet forceful and reliable.</p>
     </div>
    </div>
    <!--